CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab17.md

 1. Once your model is deployed, leave that page open.
 You'll need your `project and deployment name` in the next step.

 ### Task 8: Prepare to develop an app in Cloud Shell

+In this task, you will set up the Azure Cloud Shell environment, switch to the classic version, and clone the GitHub repository that contains the sample application code needed for testing your deployed text classification model.

 1. Navigate to [Azure portal](https://portal.azure.com/).